Helping to achieve safe and secure homes for all

 - access to mortgage finance.

 Many first time buyers struggle to access mortgage finance.
 We launched Helping Hand as a direct response to this challenge.
-Helping Hand is a new first time buyer proposition offering enhanced affordability for those taking longer term fixed rate products, of at least 5 years.
-We lend at a higher income multiple and lower stress rate for eligible buyers, and ensure we continue to lend responsibly through wider risk controls.
+Helping Hand is a first time buyer proposition offering enhanced affordability for those taking longer term fixed rate products of at least 5 years.
+We lend at a higher income multiple for eligible buyers, and ensure we continue to lend responsibly through wider risk controls.
 Helping Hand is available up to 90% loan to value (LTV), meaning a 10% deposit is required, and the products have the same rates and features as our standard mortgage range.

 Keeping deposits low